 James Scott Vandeventer is a PhD student at Manchester Metropolitan University.
-His doctoral thesis seeks to understand how spaces and places are organised in alternative ways, with a focus on social housing communities in Manchester.
+His doctoral thesis seeks to understand how spaces and places are organised in alternative ways, with a focus on a social housing community in Manchester.

 James is also a member of the Institute of Place Management (MMU) and Heidelberg Club International.